 That said, Jetpack isn’t perfect.
 Some dislike the amount of resources Jetpack consumes.
 (Though I haven’t had issues with that under WordPress.)
 There’s also the reliance on a single “jack of all trades” plugin, when either not all of the functions are needed, or a stand-alone plugin might handle a certain function much better.

-Here’s a list of alternatives I’ve used for some of Jetpack’s functions.
+Here’s a list of Jetpack alternatives I’ve used for some of its various functions.

 I use Contact Form 7 (https://contactform7.com/) for the site’s contact forms.
 It offers a pretty decent feature set, plus is flexible.
 That said, it’s not as user-friendly as some other options.